-In an increasingly digital world where personal data has become a valuable resource, the need to protect the confidentiality and integrity of this information has never been more important.
+In an increasingly digitalized world where personal data has become a valuable resource, the need to protect the confidentiality and integrity of this information has never been more important.

-Law 25 covers several key areas, from the explicit consent needed for data collection, to the protection of minors' data, to the rights of individuals to access their information and request its deletion.
+Law 25 covers several key areas, ranging from the explicit consent required for data collection to the protection of minors' data, to the rights of individuals to access their information and request its deletion.

-It also has a significant impact on digital marketing strategies, placing tighter restrictions on how businesses can use consumer data for targeted advertising.
+It also has a significant impact on digital marketing strategies, imposing tighter restrictions on how companies can use consumer data for targeted advertising.

-Whether you are a business executive looking to understand what this law means for your organization, or simply someone interested in the evolution of data protection, this text is for you.
+Whether you are a business leader looking to understand what this law means for your organization, or simply someone interested in how data protection is evolving, this text is for you.

 Law 25 and its deadlines in summary